 Some patients can incur permanent scarring to the cornea as a result of previous injury, chemical burn, infection, or a degenerative corneal condition.
 This can result in poor vision, discomfort or a disfigured appearance to the front of the eye.

-Excimer Laser Phototherapeutic Keratectomy (PTK) may be performed for suitable cases.
+Treatment options may include Excimer Laser Phototherapeutic Keratectomy (PTK) for suitable cases.
 This procedure removes corneal scarring and superficial opacities, smooths the corneal surface, and improves the adherence of corneal epithelium.

 Ocular Emergency